How to take a psychiatric history

 1. Presenting complaint

-• This should be from either the patient and a collateral
+• This should be from either the patient or a collateral

 • Ask an open question – “Can you tell me what’s been happening with you lately?”